near-miss/dra_web/_posts/2019-10-28-Industry-Majors-on-Adoption-of-DRA-at-2019-Asian-Downstream-Summit.md

 source: https://www.downstream-asia.com/
 keywords: Asian Downstream Summit, Operational Excellence, Oil and Gas, Digital Transformation, Process Safety
 ---
-> Two of the world's largest oil&gas and chemical majors discussed how they achieved exceptional performance and savings using DRA.
+> Two of the world's largest oil&gas and chemical majors discussed how they are achieving exceptional performance and savings using DRA.

 On Day One, Sr. Operations Executive (Refinery) presented their widely-successful digital transformation and sustenance initiatives realized using DRA.